GoogleCloudPlatform/knative-build-tutorials/spring-boot/README.md

 # Knative Build - Java application

-The previous tutorial taught you how to build a Docker image from a Dockerfile, using Knative Build.
+The previous tutorial taught you how to build and push a Docker image from a Dockerfile, using Knative Build and Kaniko.

-## Build a Docker image without Docker

-Let's try something different and build a Java Spring Boot web application, without using Docker.
-It should still produce a Docker image at the end, though.
+Let's try something different and build a [Java Spring Boot web application](https://github.com/dgageot/hello-jib), without Docker.
+It will still produce a Docker image at the end, though.

+## What am I going to learn?

-To achieve that goal, we are going to use Knative Build with [Jib](https://github.com/GoogleContainerTools/jib), another open-source project from Google.
+ 1. You are going to use Knative Build with [Jib](https://github.com/GoogleContainerTools/jib), another open-source project from Google.
 Jib is a maven and gradle plugin that knows how to produce a Docker image from Java sources.
-It's easy to use it as a Knative Build step.
+It's easy to use as a Knative Build step.

+ 2. You will learn how to decrease the build duration by configuring a build cache.

 **Time to complete:** <walkthrough-tutorial-duration duration="TODO"></walkthrough-tutorial-duration>